nandukalidindi/firefox-cookie-sniffer/README.md

 # firefox-cookie-sniffer
-Mozilla Firefox extension to log and send cookies to ACHE crawl server
+Firefox add-on to log and send cookies to ACHE crawl server